maliMirkec/personal-website/site/side-projects/invalid-css/index.md

 ---
 layout: index
 title: Invalid CSS
-old_description: CSS declarations that are not valid and that I wish existed.
+old_escription: CSS declarations that are not valid and that I wish existed.
 description: “Invalid CSS” is a project that features CSS declarations that are not valid and non-existing.
 None of CSS code provided was valid at the time of publishing.
 thumbnail: Invalid_CSS_jeizo0
 type: articles